 Make sure there’s an Internet provider suitable to your needs, check out their packages and promotions, and setup installation the day you move in so you can relax with a movie after a long day of moving.

 Get an idea of the wide price range of utilities such as heat and AC for the unit.
-Ask neighbors in similar units the general price range for heating/cooling.
+Ask neighbors in similar apartments the general price range for heating/cooling.

 Check your responsibilities as a tenant.
 After moving in many landlords require you to pay the cost of a stopped-up toilet, pest infestations, and mow the grass on areas around the house, or clean gutters.
 They may also require you to pay the cost to fix supplied appliances.